umesh-timalsina/umesh-timalsina.github.io/content/blog/days-of-collection/index.md

   canonical: "" # custom canonical URL (optional)
   noindex: true # false (default) or true
 ---
+*Note: This document was reviewed and corrected for spelling and grammar with the assistance of AI-based tools.*

 {{< img process="fill 5000x900" lqip="21x webp q20" loading="eager" fetchpriority="high" src="images/DaysOfCollection/livekit-mmla.png" alt="livekit-mmla" >}}

 ## Introduction
 In my relative short stint at [Open Ended Learning Environments lab(OELE)](https://wp0.vanderbilt.edu/oele/) at Vanderbilt University, I quickly found that learning science research and the core concepts are way above my pay grade, and something that I am not particularly interested in.
 However, as with any research domain, there are various aspects in which richer computer science theory / tooling can not only streamline the processes in a domain, but also provide richer context and evidences to support / disregard what are the core theories in that domain.
 This was my initial days of foraying into multimedia streaming and Multi-modal collection in general.
 This blog post is a reflection of challenges faced, good and not so good experiences and design decisions and the road ahead for this direction and what I learned from almost an year's worth of work in this domain.